JeremyWurbs/transformers/README.md

 the equations yourself and start to play around with them.
 Then read, see what others have done; implement some of their ideas and try to understand why they do or do not work; then start to have some ideas of your own that you can implement and play around with.
-Then its rinse and repeat.
+Then it's rinse and repeat.
 No magic in trying to understand the magic, I'm afraid.

 # Using Oak